Winter survival: Prepare, be aware

 The specialist also says it’s important to keep your neighbors in mind.
 When the nearest neighbor may be miles away, it’s critical to ensure those nearby – especially if they’re elderly or have special needs of some kind – are safe when the mercury disappears.

 “I’ve read the devastating stories of people who needed help but couldn’t survive the walk to their neighbor’s or family’s house during the worst of a storm,” Cain says.
 “This often happens to the elderly.”

 A lot of farms are well-prepared for extreme winter weather.
-Preparedness doesn't mean much, however, if it's not executed properly when conditions call for it.
-That's exemplified when it comes to keeping power flowing to a home or building where electricity's been knocked out by either ice or high winds.
+Preparedness doesn’t mean much, however, if it’s not executed properly when conditions call for it.
+That’s exemplified when it comes to keeping power flowing to a home or building where electricity has been knocked out by either ice or high winds.

 “Every year, I hear about someone running a generator in their garage thinking that fumes will not go back into the house,” Cain says.
 “Unfortunately, that isn’t true for almost all attached garages.”

 The same is true for your vehicle.
 You may have the most winter-ready pickup on the road, but in some situations, awareness is the most critical asset in making it through bitter cold days and nights.

 “If you are caught in a vehicle, authorities suggest running the motor about 10 minutes each hour for heat.
 Make sure you pack a blanket before traveling,” a Purdue report states.
 “Also make sure there is proper ventilation and that the exhaust pipe is not blocked.”